v1.2 Documentation

 How to use it

-1. Open the “NovelAI Potion” section in the left panel.
+1. Open the “Vibe Transfer” section in the left panel.

-2. Add images or potion files using the plus button.
+2. Add images or vibe files using the plus button.

 3. Adjust reference strength and information extracted.

 4. Run generation.
-If a slot is not mixed yet, the app will mix it automatically first.
+If a slot is not encoded yet, the app will encode it automatically first.

 What you can do